 Resources and Insight | 3 Min Read

-On November 30, 2020, GSA Schedule contractors will need to use DocuSign to sign documents in eOffer and eMod.
-GSA contractors will also need the GSA FAS ID to sign-in to eOffer and eMod by the end of Q2 in Fiscal Year 2021.
+On March 8, 2021, GSA Schedule contractors will need to use the GSA FAS ID to sign-in to eOffer and eMod.
+This means they will no longer need to use digital certificates for both eOffer and eMod, but will use a multi-factor authentication instead.
 Let’s go through these updates and what you need to do to comply with them.

 What You Need to Know About Using the GSA FAS ID for eOffer and eMod

 GSA is planning to add eOffer and eMod to the list of several other Federal Acquisition Service (FAS) systems using GSA’S FAS ID multi-factor authentication.
 The GSA FAS ID is a two-step, secure identity management system contractors can access with one email and password.
 With the GSA FAS ID, contractors can use the same credentials to log-in to several GSA applications.